alttch/eva3/doc/security.rst

 Common API security recommendations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If server is present in a several VLANs, make sure that API listens only on
+If server is present in several VLANs, make sure that API listens only on
 Supervisory network address.
 If you do not use :ref:`UDP API<uc_udp_api>` or
 :doc:`SNMP traps</snmp_traps>` in :doc:`/uc/uc`, disable them in the controller
 configuration.
 Do not enable the remote file control function unless it's